Skip to main content

 Supports: responsible gaming, account limits

-Fortune Wheelz is a sweepstakes casino rated 3.3/5 on CasinoRankr's Bayesian-weighted scale based on 216 rate-limited community votes (16% approval).
+Fortune Wheelz is a sweepstakes casino rated 3.4/5 on CasinoRankr's Bayesian-weighted scale based on 217 rate-limited community votes (16% approval).
 CasinoRankr's Bayesian formula (prior mean 4.0, prior weight 10) dampens casinos with small vote samples so rankings reflect sustained player sentiment, not a handful of early opinions.
 Community confidence label: High confidence.
 At least 200 votes.
 The label reflects vote volume, not payout safety, legality, or verified players.
 Verdict: Proceed with Caution.
 Welcome bonus: 250K GC (source-backed).
 Payout timing: Verification-led redemptions, confirm current cashier timing in-app (source-backed).
 Pros: Operator (A1 Development LLC) publicly named on terms page.
 700+-game library across 19 providers, solid variety including BGaming, Betsoft, AvatarUX, Swintt.
 PayPal supported on redemption (rarer than it should be in this category).
 Cons: 15 prohibited states: California, Connecticut, Delaware, Idaho, Louisiana, Michigan, Montana, Nevada, New Jersey, New York, Rhode Island, Tennessee, Washington, West Virginia, and Wyoming.
 Gold Coins-only or other non-redeemable access remains where offered., one of the largest restriction footprints in the sweeps category.
 No published gaming license number (typical for sweeps but worth flagging).
 No live dealer, no native mobile app, browser-only product.
-Source: CasinoRankr, reviewed by HKGambler, verified 2026-05-01.
+Source: CasinoRankr, reviewed by HKGambler.

 What changed